dependabot/elixir-security-advisories/README.md

 Advisory metadata is stored in [YAML] format for [Sobelow], [Dependabot] and other automated tools to consume.

+**NOTE:** This database is currently in beta, and as such the format is subject to change.
+If you have suggestions, please create an issue.

 ## Directory Structure

 The database is a list of directories that match the names of Elixir libraries